zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/disconnected-entities.md

 ## Entity Graph

-Entity Framework Core provides different methods, like `Add`, `Attach`, `Entry`, `Remove` and `Update` for entity graph-traversal and determine whether an entity should be marked as Added, Modified, Unchanged, or Deleted.
-These methods work well for individual entities or in cases where you don't mind all properties being included in an UPDATE statement whether they were changed or not.
+Entity Framework Core provides different methods, like `Add`, `Attach`, `Entry`, `Remove` and `Update` for entity graph-traversal and determine whether an entity should be marked as `Added`, `Modified`, `Unchanged`, or `Deleted`.
+These methods work well for individual entities or in cases where you don't mind all properties being included in an `UPDATE` statement whether they were changed or not.

 Here is a simple object graph.

 ```csharp
 var author = new Author()